 7. Let People See Your Personality With Your Headshot

-8. Keep It Simple & Easy to Understand (& Pair With Profile Pic)
+8. Keep It Simple & Easy to Understand

-The reason this works so well is that she uses it in conjunction with her profile picture, so you get to see her beautiful face and bright smile.
+Melanie Atkinson loves Tampa Bay.
+And she makes that clear in her Facebook cover image.
+It’s simple, elegant, and straight to the point.
+The reason this works so well is that she uses her logo in conjunction with her profile picture, so you get to see her beautiful face and bright smile.

-But more importantly, she uses her Facebook cover photo to redirect people to her YouTube channel, which is filled with tons of videos.
+But more importantly, she uses her Facebook cover photo CTA to redirect people to her YouTube channel, which is filled with tons of videos.
 Video is her primary marketing tool, so it only makes sense to direct people who find her on Facebook to her platform and medium of choice.
+The Watch Now button just below her cover image takes you directly to her channel on YouTube, where you can get to know more about Melanie, her team, and, of course, Tampa Bay.

 9. Show Off Your Team

 No matter how big or small your team is, including them all in the cover image literally puts a face to the group.
 People connect with people, not businesses.
-So, if your smile is your logo and your personality is your business card, then make sure those things are on display with your Facebook cover image in order to create a stellar personal brand.

 10. Showcase Your Listings

-11. Try Creating a Slideshow
+11. Try Using a Template

 Next Steps to Level Up Your Real Estate Facebook Cover Photo